ThKrypt/QualCoder/01-Introduction.md

 ## INSTALLATION

 ### Prerequisites
 You will need to have a python3.6 or newer version installed and a 64 bit VLC player installed.
+Optionally, install ffmpeg for speech to text and waveform display.

 ### Windows